Beyond2028/weatherml/README.md

 ## Installing

 First to run project on your machine you need to create a virtual enviroment in python (see [python documentation](https://docs.python.org/3/library/venv.html)).
+After creating virtual enviroment you need to place project files in same folder as created enviroment.
 Then you need to install numpy and sklearn.

 Numpy
 ```bash